christophergaughan/OmicFlow/README.md

 Further, we employ some "sanity checks" on well-established, publicly available data sets.
 See the notebooks and data folder to check them out yourself to benchmark your data.

 Version: v1.0.0 – July 6, 2025

+## License

+This project is licensed under the MIT License.
+You are welcome to use, modify, and distribute this software for academic and research purposes, given proper attribution to the original author.
+Explicit credit and adherence to the MIT License terms are required for commercial use or significant derivative works.

+See the full license text in the `LICENSE` file.